-We plan to expand our R&D pipeline and introduce more new drugs into clinical trials over the next five years, and develop an industry-leading oncology therapeutics franchise.
-Our pipeline spans the major classes of cancer drugs - molecular targeted therapies, signal transduction and multi-kinase inhibitors, nano-medicines, and small molecule cytotoxics (microtubule inhibitors, quinazoline and nucleoside analogues).
+We plan to focus our R&D pipeline on potential first-in-class, or market leading compounds for treatment of cancer.
+By expanding the breadth and depth of our oncology pipeline, we aim to develop an industry-leading oncology therapeutics franchise.
+Our pipeline spans the major classes of cancer drugs - molecular targeted therapies, signal transduction and multi-kinase inhibitors, nano-medicines for target delivery of compounds, and small molecule cytotoxic compounds.
 Differentiated target product profiles and proprietary discovery and research technology platforms further support these strategic efforts.